apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 The reason may be that cross-compilation is triggered when using Java 11 to compile, causing the symbol of `sun.misc.Unsafe` used in the project to not be found.
 There are two possible solutions:

-1. In IntelliJ IDEA, go to `Preferences` and find the `Java Compiler` panel.
-Then, disable the `--release` option, or
+1. In IntelliJ IDEA, go to `Preferences/Settings` and find the `Java Compiler` panel.
+Then, disable the `--release` option (recommended).
-2. Set the Project SDK to 8 (not recommended).
+2. Set the Project SDK to 8.

 ### References